 Online Course Withdrawal Policy

 Withdrawals must be submitted via email to the course instructor or the course administrator.
 Please note the specific withdrawal policies:

-Due to course demand, grading, and other work done on the part of course instructors and administrators, no refunds will be provided for withdrawals once the above-listed deadlines have passed.
+Due to course demand, grading, and other work done on the part of course instructors and administrators, no refunds can be provided for withdrawals or no-shows once the above-listed deadlines have passed.

-If a participant withdraws from a course, they may enroll in the same course run during the subsequent semester.
+If a participant withdraws from a group-paced course, they may enroll in the same course run during the subsequent semester.
+For self-paced courses, enrollment may be transferred to another course within twelve months of the original enrollment.
 Payment will be transferred automatically upon receipt of an emailed request to the instructor or administrator.
 Note that prior completed coursework cannot be used to fulfill the requirements of the course in which the participant will be newly enrolled.